Season Subscriptions On Sale Now!

 In 2018-19, Opera Colorado presents audiences with opulent productions of two eternal favorites: Verdi’s stunning and heartbreaking La Traviata and Mozart’s madcap and effervescent The Marriage of Figaro, both performed at the beautiful Ellie Caulkins Opera House at the Denver Performing Arts Complex.

 Also next season, we continue our commitment to producing contemporary works in unique venues throughout our community.
 Our 2018-19 Scene Change opera will take us to the new Kirkland Museum of Fine & Decorative Art, where we will transform one of its intimate galleries into a 100-seat theater for a double-bill After Life and Josephine by Tom Cipullo.
-These must-see performances offer extremely limited seating and will quickly sell out—but 2018-19 subscribers get first access to tickets, long before the general public.
+These must-see performances have already sold out—but 2018-19 subscribers get first access to the waitlist.

 That’s just one of the many benefits of subscribing to the 2018-19 season.
 Other perks include: